 Even though all these are great features, there are some missing features which on addition can greatly increase the value of this tool:

-– Removing test cases from test plan.
-This is useful when you don’t want to run some test cases in current release but want to schedule those for upcoming releases.
-Although the existing feature to skip test case execution is helpful if we don’t want to run any test cases in current test plan.
+– Removing test cases from the test plan.
+This is useful when you don’t want to run some test cases in the current release but want to schedule those for upcoming releases.
+Although the existing feature to skip test case execution is helpful if we don’t want to run any test cases in the current test plan.

 – Setting test case importance.
 This is useful if you want to prioritize test cases execution based on test case importance.

-– Defect tracking could be managed on TestLodge interface instead of integrating it with other issue trackers.
+– Defect tracking could be managed on the TestLodge interface instead of integrating it with other issue trackers.

 – Test cases cannot be classified based on keywords/tags.
 When you classify tests with tags like functional, business rules, navigation etc. you can easily prioritize execution based on these keywords.

-– No self hosting option.
+– No self-hosting option.

-I was talking with Scott and he was very excited about new features under development, such as requirements matrix report, activity history details, advanced searching options, personalized dashboard and new interface.
+I was talking with Scott and he was very excited about new features under development, such as requirements matrix report, activity history details, advanced searching options, personalized dashboard and the new interface.

 Special offer for STH readers:

-Scott was kind enough to offer special discount to STH readers.
+Scott was kind enough to offer a special discount to STH readers.
 If you are serious to try any licensed tool to overcome limitations of open source test management tools then you can get TestLodge tool with 10% discount for lifetime on any subscription plan.
-To qualify for this, simple signup to a paid account and before the trial expires send your account url along with the promotion code ‘SoftwareTestingHelp’ to TestLodge and the discount will be applied to your account.
+To qualify for this, simple signup to a paid account and before the trial expires send your account URL along with the promotion code ‘SoftwareTestingHelp’ to TestLodge and the discount will be applied to your account.